 How to setup dynamic email signatures with Templafy

-The system takes uses data sources based on user profiles as data for the email signature.
+- The system takes and uses data sources based on user profiles as data for the email signature.

 How to delete HTML content if a placeholder is empty